Sleep Apnea Across a Lifetime

 Stage 2: Adolescents (ages 10 to 17)

 The window for non-surgical correction is closing as facial growth completes.
-What is done now affects the next 70 years.
+What is done now affects the rest of adulthood.

 My teenager snores and seems constantly tired.
 Is this just adolescence?